Jeff Stambaugh, Dean

 Vanda Cullar, ABPA

 America’s SBDC at MSU is an Accredited Member of ASBDC.
-MSU’s center assist clients in creating over 200 jobs annually through providing business consulting, training, and research to entrepreneurs in thirteen counties.
+MSU’s center assist clients in creating over 200 jobs annually through providing business consulting, training, and research to entrepreneurs in eleven counties.
 Clients include those already in business, those who want to start a new venture, as well as providing business exit and succession planning.
-Assistance in government contracting, and on-site assessment for manufacturing and training is also available.
+Assistance in international trade, government contracting, and on-site assessment for manufacturing and training is also available.
 The MSU SBDC also encourages young entrepreneurs by hosting the national program, “Lemonade Day.”
 The Dillard College Entrepreneurship students participate by mentoring the youth and teaching age-appropriate business fundamentals.